MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldHistoryWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewHistoryWC.jpg" class="wordcloud_right" width="50%"/>

   Once again "one" and "life" is present in both word clouds as well as the word "film".
-In the word cloud for new history movies the word documentary is present which it is not for old movies.
+In the word cloud for new history movies the word "documentary" is present which it is not for old movies.
 This can again be a sign of mixing genres.
 Furthermore there is more focus on war in old history movies since the word "war" is more frequently used as well as words like "death", "battle", "soldier", "army" and "Hitler".
 Some of these words are also present in the new history movie word cloud but much less frequently.

   <br><br>